Introduction/Rangeland Cup Topic:

-Use logic and literature to support your arguments.
-Give appropriate credit for any information you use that was generated by others.
+*Use logic and literature to support your conclusions for your poster.

 Student posters displaying their problem solving approach will be judged on content, organization, and presentation.
 Points will be assigned based on the criteria listed below.
 Judges scores and comments will remain anonymous and will be provided as typed summaries for each team.